oSoWoSo/xut/README.md

 the inclusion of software that the same maintainers decide - for entirely valid reasons - to not accept.

 `xut` tries to provide a solution for users that need more packages that cannot be provided in the official repos.
-It clones both the void-packages and abyss-packages repository (and other third party repos), merges the templates from unofficial repos to the clone of void-packages and installs sw with a single command.
+It clones both the void-packages and [abyss-packages repository](https://codeberg.org/mobinmob/abyss-packages) (and possibly other third party repos), merges the templates from unofficial repos to the clone of void-packages and installs sw **with a single command.**

 ### Install and setup

-1. Clone this repo, change into the `xut/` subdirectory and install using the Makefile.
+1. Clone this repo, run the `xut` command directly from the clone or install using the Makefile.
 2. Use the xutconf.sample if you want to modify configuration.
 3. The script depends on:
    - `sh` and the  posix userland,